arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 The above example is extreme, but still outlines the value of performing aggregations closer to the data source in order to reduce the amount of information transferred OTN.

+Delta falls into a category that blends the lines between a data warehouse and a traditional OLTP database.
+On the one hand, aggregations are very common (i.e. maximum value for a sensor over a particular time-range).
+On the other hand, it's typical for a user to retrieve massive amounts of raw time-series data for advanced computing (such as signal processing).
+The first pattern lends itself well to a decoupled architecture, while the second benefits greatly from reducing the amount of network hops.

 ## Design